 Although Chrysler, Cadillac and Lincoln had all marketed braking systems in the early 1970s designed to keep the wheels on one axle from locking — typically the rear — Mercedes-Benz was the first company to sell a car with four-wheel anti-lock brakes, doing so in 1978.
 Anti-lock braking systems, or ABS, used a computer controller to dial back brake pressure at each wheel when it detected that it was about to lock up, allowing drivers to maintain steering control in emergency braking situations or when slowing down on a slippery surface.
 ABS is now an industry standard that saves countless lives each year.

 Electronic stability control and traction control step in where ABS leaves off to further control brake application in the prevention of skids, spins and other losses of control.
 Individual action on each wheel’s brake, combined with computer control over throttle application, can also help a car maintain traction in snow, ice and rain.
 Pioneered by Toyota and Mercedes-Benz in the 1980s, by 1995 the German automaker was offering full electronic stability control on its top-of-the-line luxury coupe, the S 600, while rival BMW followed suit with its full-size 7 Series sedan that same year.

+Check out all the vision and safety parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on the history of car safety, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.